cloudmobi/Report-API/Cloudmobi_Report_API_V2_en.md

 |  st   | string | start time  |
 |  et   | string | end time  |
 |dimension|string| slot: data group by slot; country: data group by country |
-* While dimension=slot，We provide the interface of slot
+* While dimension=slot，We provide the report break down by slot
-* While dimension=country，We provide the interface of country
+* While dimension=country，We provide the report break down by country
 * The response is in the format of JSON array

 ### Definition of response parameter